googlearchive/flashlight/README.md

 Client Implementations
 ======================

-Check out `example/example.js` folder for a client implementation.
+Read `example/index.html` and `example/example.js` for a client implementation.
 It works like this:

  - Push an object to `/search/request` which has the following keys: `index`, `type`, and `query`
- - The query object can be any valid ElasticSearch DSL structure (see More on Queries)
  - Listen on `/search/response` for the reply from the server

+The query object can be any valid ElasticSearch DSL structure (see More on Queries).

 More on Queries
 ---------------